FAIRmat-NFDI/AreaA-data_modeling_and_schemas/README.md

 ## A Schema Prototype

-#### Main Sections
+### Main Sections:

-These section haven't got an a priori inheritance and the user can decide whether to place some of them inside others.
-As an example: a process can describe a sample history (synthesis and preparation) or also an instrument history (substitued components or consumables)
+These section haven't got an <em>a priori</em> inheritance and the user can decide whether to place some of them inside others.
+As an example: a process can describe a sample history (synthesis and preparation) or also an instrument history (substitued components or consumables to keep track of instrument status)

 * **User**